ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 that the relevant chain contains at least 17 blocks.
 Therefore, the `PoWLimit` case of `MeanTarget()` in the Zcash specification is unreachable.

-We implement this method on `DifficultyAdjustment`:
+We implement this method on `AdjustedDifficulty`:
 ```rust
 /// Calculate the arithmetic mean of the averaging window thresholds: the
 /// expanded `difficulty_threshold`s from the previous `PoWAveragingWindow` (17)